adyromantika/kubernetes-on-eks/README.md

 This repository assumes external DNS is used so no Route 53 resources are included.
 If Route 53 is used, we can create the certificate using `aws_acm_certificate` and validate it using `aws_acm_certificate_validation`.

 When external DNS is used, the validation record must be created manually and the ARN for the certificate will also need to be added as a variable.

-## SSL

-HTTPS is terminated in the load balancer level, so traefik is configured to listen spefically on a static port `32080` and deployed using the standard stable chart from the Helm repository.

 ### DNS Record